 Located on the southeast coast of Lanzarote, Puerto del Carmen blends traditional charm with modern all inclusive hotels and amenities, ideal for a holiday in 2018 / 2019.
+Yet, there are plenty of other options when it comes to accommodation, check out our top hotels in Puerto del Carmen here.
 Set amongst crystal clear waters next to stunning golden beaches with a backdrop of striking volcanic hills, Puerto del Carmen is a permanent hit with holidaymakers of all ages and for cheap holidays, and a great alternative to the popular Costa Teguise.

 From laid-back beach days to discovering incredible national parks, the year-round sunshine in Lanzarote and Puerto del Carmen means you can enjoy all the resort has to offer.
 Puerto del Carmen is a former fishing village which is still home to the El Varadero harbour where you can enjoy uninterrupted sea views, alongside bobbing boats.
 Aside from the old town that has authentic eateries, the rest of the town has been transformed into a purpose-built holiday resort, meaning you can make the most of the restaurants and bars on the Avenida de las Playas, the main street which hugs the beach.